Ten Lakes Spectacular Preview

 Briery Close is a historically significant house on the eastern side of Lake Windermere, closely associated with two major figures of Victorian literature: Charlotte Brontë and Elizabeth Gaskell.
 In 1850, Charlotte Brontë stayed here during a visit to the Lake District, and it was at Briery Close that she met Elizabeth Gaskell for the first time.
 This meeting would prove important, as Gaskell later became Brontë’s friend and, after her death, wrote the influential biography The Life of Charlotte Brontë, helping to shape how the author was remembered.

-At the time, Briery Close was a private residence set in peaceful grounds overlooking Windermere, offering a quiet retreat that suited Brontë’s preference for seclusion.
+At the time, Briery Close was a private residence, offering a quiet retreat that suited Brontë’s preference for seclusion.
 The house itself has changed over the years and is now part of a hotel complex, but its literary connection remains an important part of its identity.
-It stands as a subtle yet meaningful landmark in the Lake District’s cultural history.

-A short distance along the road—on the left as you travel north—you come to Cringlemire, another impressive lakeside house.
-This property is notable not only for its scale and position but also for its beautifully designed gardens, created by the renowned landscape architect Thomas Mawson.
+A short distance along the road, on the left as you travel north, you come to Cringlemire, another impressive lakeside house.
+This property is notable for its beautifully designed gardens, created by the renowned landscape architect Thomas Mawson.
 Mawson was one of the leading garden designers of the late 19th and early 20th centuries, and his work at Cringlemire reflects his signature style: structured terraces, carefully framed views, and a harmonious relationship between house, garden, and surrounding landscape.

 Holbeck Ghyll